6tring/automated-emails/README.md

 Because Gigpromoter is currently in production, the repo is private - but I have created this public repo to share selected files.

-One of the features of Gigpromoter is a task-management calendar that begins 8 weeks before scheduled events and helps users manage adminstrative & promotional tasks for each event.
+One of the features of Gigpromoter is a task-management calendar that begins 8 weeks before scheduled events and helps users manage administrative & promotional tasks for each event.

 Users have the option of receiving weekly reminder emails that outline associated tasks.